shneoh/k3s_infra_training/day1/lab1/README.md

 kubectl get sc
 ```

-* Verify kube-state-metrics is up and running
+* Verify longhorn is up and running
 ```sh
 kubectl get all -n longhorn-system
 ```